 The City has hired Ayres Associates to create the plan with the guidance of City staff, elected officials, civic leaders, and the community at large.

-Click to see some of the maps prepared
+Click here to see the Phase 1 Report.

 Ultimately, the City Council will adopt the Parks and Recreation Master Plan, and we hope that you will have had a chance to think about the parks, learn about the challenges and opportunities, and add our thoughts.